 A slowdown in demand for their services hit IT contractors in December, due to what a consensus of recruiters suggest is a ‘perfect storm’ of factors.

-First flagged up by APSCo, the slowdown began with a 33% annual drop in the number of IT contractors working last month via the trade body’s member agencies.
+First flagged up in November by APSCo, the slowdown began with a 33% annual drop in the number of IT contractors working via the trade body’s member agencies.

-This third fewer IT contractors on-assignment compared to December 2016 held steady thanks to a nine per cent dip in the stock of new IT contracts on the agencies’ books.
+This third fewer IT contractors on-assignment compared to the same time in 2016 has held steady thanks to a nine per cent dip in the stock of new IT contracts on the agencies’ books.

 December can be a quiet time for IT contractors, as decisions around budgets and projects get put on ice until the New Year.
 Written contracts are also often dated until the year-end.

 But APSCo believes the season is only partly to blame.
 “Amid uncertainty around Brexit”, it says, “employers are more concerned about an exodus of talent than a demise in demand.”

 So a “very uncertain” hiring situation due to Brexit saw end-users in December ‘lock-in’ IT staff for 2018, says Staffing Industry Analysts, following IT contractor lock-ins in October.